rdfostrich/article-jws2018-ostrich/content/querying.md

 ### Delta Materialization

-The goal of delta materialization queries is to query the triple differences between two versions.
+The goal of delta materialization (DM) queries is to query the triple differences between two versions.
 Furthermore, each triple in the result stream is annotated with either being an addition or deletion between the given version range.
 Within the scope of this work, we limit ourselves to delta materialization within a single snapshot and delta chain.
 Because of this, we distinguish two different cases for our DM algorithm